-Bunions, also known as Hallux Valgus deformity, are characterized by the big toe joint shifting out of place, which causes a bump on the inside of the foot, explains NYC Podiatrist Dr. Nelya Lobkova, DPM at Step Up Footcare.
-Bunions make the forefoot widen during standing and inhibit proper forward motion at the great toe joint, adds Dr. Robert Conenello, founder of Orangetown Podiatry, a New York metropolitan based practice.
+Bunions, also known as hallux valgus deformity, are characterized by the big toe joint shifting out of place, which causes a bump on the inside of the foot, explains New York City-based Podiatrist, Nelya Lobkova, DPM, at Step Up Footcare.
+Bunions make the forefoot widen during standing and inhibit proper forward motion at the great toe joint, adds Robert Conenello, DPM, founder of Orangetown Podiatry, a New York metropolitan based practice.

 If you have a bunion, know that they're fairly common in the general population, and about a quarter of adults aged 18-65 have them.
 According to Dr. Lobkova, bunions are genetic and tend to run in families.
 Being cis female also increases the likelihood of developing a bunions, and when people have children, a hormone called relaxin is released throughout the body, which relaxes ligaments and can worsen bunions.
 Rheumatoid and psoriatic arthritis, which cause inflammation in the joints, can also increase the chances of developing bunions.